 - (a) in the 'Accredited business that prepared the produce' section: - the name and address of the accredited business that packed the produce; - (b) in the 'Certificate details' section: - the IP number of the accredited business that packed the produce; - (c) in the 'Grower or Packer' section: - the name and address of the accredited business that was responsible for pre-harvest treatment of the produce.
-Where the consignment contains produce pre-harvest treated by a number of growers the word "VARIOUS" shall be used; - (d) in the 'Treatment details' section: - the most recent date/s of pre-harvest treatment of all the source block/s; - the words "Pre-Harvest Spray" in the Treatment column; - the applicable chemical used (e.g. 500 g/L trichlorfon) in the Chemical (active ingredient) column; - the appropriate label concentration (e.g. for table grapes "250 ml/100 L trichlorfon") and the words "Cover Spray" in the Concentration/duration and temperature column.
+Where the consignment contains produce pre-harvest treated by a number of growers the word "VARIOUS" shall be used; - (d) in the 'Treatment details' section: - the most recent date/s of pre-harvest treatment of all the source block/s; - the words "Pre-Harvest Spray" in the Treatment column; - the applicable chemical used (e.g., 500 g/L trichlorfon) in the Chemical (active ingredient) column; - the appropriate label concentration (e.g., for table grapes "250 ml/100 L trichlorfon") and the words "Cover Spray" in the Concentration/duration and temperature column.

 The business must not issue a PHAC for produce owned by another business.
-An individual PHAC must be issued to cover each consignment to avoid splitting of consignments.